-- Consider a treatment team including a dietitian, a therapist and a psychiatrist all who specialize in eating disorders.
+- Consider a treatment team — including a dietitian, a therapist, and a psychiatrist — all of whom should specialize in eating disorders.

-- Make sure that you get all of the education and support that you can.
+- Make sure to get all the education and support possible.

-- Review your treatment and make changes when you think best.
+- Review the treatment plan and make changes when you think best.

-Ms. Rago noted that ANAD has free support groups and mentoring programs for recovery, and they invite people to take advantage of the free services.
+Ms. Rago noted that ANAD have free support groups and mentoring programs for recovery and that they invite people to take advantage of the free services.
 “The right help can change your life, and even save your life,” she said.